StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 ####2.6.1 Domain Assumptions
 * Every car is equipped with an Electronic Control Unit, consisting of the following components:
 	- Door Control Unit (DCU): actuators for opening and closing doors by remote control, sensors to capture actual state of doors
-	- Engnine Control Unit (ECU): sensors to collect data and actuators to ensure optimal performances
+	- Engine Control Unit (ECU): sensors to collect data and actuators to ensure optimal performances
-	- Seat Control Unit: sensors to detect the presence of passaengers on the vehicle
+	- Seat Control Unit: sensors to detect the presence of passengers on the vehicle
 	- Telematic Control Unit (TCU): sensor to ensure vehicle tracking (GPS)
 	- Battery Managment System (BMS): sensors monitoring battery state
 * Every car is equipped with an on-board android device with GSM, GPRS, LTE and Wi-Ficommunication modules.